heisdanielade/tool-log-analyzer/README.md

 3. **Filter (Optional):**

-Narrow results by log level, date range, or limit the number of entries displayed.
+Narrow results by log level, date range, keyword(s) or limit the number of entries displayed.

 4. **Analyze or Summarize:**